NaoMod/Support-ML-Relations-Model-Views/ML/README.md

-## Paper Title - Machine Learning instructions
+## Paper Title - Machine Learning Instructions

 ### Installation

-After clone the repository, all commands can be executed at the root level
+After cloning the repository, all commands can be executed at the root level.

-#### Using Virtual Enviroment to avoid global installation
+#### Using Virtual Environment to avoid global installation

-It is possible to ignore these commands, but the global package installation can lead your enviroment to unstable statuses (Tested at Ubuntu/Linux and Windows 11)
+It is possible to ignore these commands, but the global package installation can lead your environment to unstable statuses (Tested at Ubuntu/Linux and Windows 11)

 - `python -m venv envML`
 - `envML\Scripts\activate.ps1` (Windows-Powershell) or `source envML/bin/activate` (Bash-Linux)